 Rivalry Week is a week of Lafayette spirited programs and events leading up to the annual Lafayette-Lehigh rivalry football game.
-There are many small pop-up events throughout the week in addition to larger events including a comedian, the Student Movement Against Cancer’s SMACk the Lehigh car, and Midnight Breakfast.
+There are many small pop-up events throughout the week in addition to larger events including the Student Movement Against Cancer’s SMACk the Lehigh car, and Friday Night Frenzy.

 Hunger and Homelessness Awareness Week

 This is a week of programming showcasing the root causes of hunger and homelessness and how everyone can relate to these issues.
 Events include film screenings, discussions, and food drives.

 Organized by the Landis Community Outreach Center, Make a Difference Day is Lafayette’s fall day of service.
 Faculty, staff, and students can participate in projects that benefit the larger Easton and Lehigh Valley communities.

 Presented by the Landis Community Outreach Center, Holiday Helpers provides items to the women and children of the Easton area for the holidays.
 During the kick-off event participants can select a tag from the tag tree and gifts are delivered back to the Landis office a few weeks later.

 Block pARTy occurs before the first home football game of the season and is a celebration of creativity and school spirit.
 The event includes live performances, free arts-related activities, artwork, food, giveaways, and more.